 If any of the above applies to you, you’re not alone; more than 70 million Americans have some kind of criminal record.
 However, barring serious offenses, mistakes you made in the past don’t have to last your whole life.
 There are some steps that past offenders can take to wipe the slate clean.

 Ex-offenders may face a variety of official sanctions or restrictions known as collateral consequences.
 A variety of professionals may run background checks, including but not limited to:

-- Landlords/leasing agents
+- Landlords/leasing agents.

-The internet also provides many commercial background check websites, available to the public.
+The internet also provides many commercial background check websites available to the public.
 Anyone curious can stumble upon an ex-offender’s criminal history.
 That knowledge can add unnecessary strain to a relationship.

 One of the biggest hurdles for ex-offenders is finding a decent job.
-Those who have served prison time face a far more difficult situation than those who have served community service, or paid fines.
+Those who have served prison time face a far more difficult situation than those who have served community service or paid fines.

-- Up to 80 percent of private schools
+- 81 percent of private schools.

-- 55 percent of public schools
+- 55 percent of public schools.

-- 40 percent of community colleges
+- 40 percent of community colleges.

 Criminal histories can also hurt an ex-offender’s chance of receiving federal student aid.
 So it’s more unlikely and more expensive for ex-offenders to enter higher education.

 It’s not all doom and gloom, though.
 There’s increasing support for “ban the box” initiatives nationwide.
 These initiatives want to make it easier for prisoners to apply for schools and jobs without disclosing their criminal history.
 Their aim is to remove the check box from applications asking if applicants have a criminal record.